 Conclusion

 Encashing leaves is a method of salary compensation offered by organizations whereby employees receive payment for a defined number of unutilized leaves in a year.
 The norms differ for government employees and those in the private sector.
-However, the policy allows employees the flexibility of utilizing their unused leaves to plan for retirement or meet financial requirements during their employment period.
+However, the policy allows employees the flexibility of utilizing their unused leave to plan for retirement or meet financial requirements during their employment period.
 Understanding the concepts around leave encashment can help employees utilize their benefits while reducing taxes.

 FAQs